ODDS OF WINNING AT ROULETTE IN LAS VEGAS: 1 IN 36

 There are 40 brands of herbal extract concentrates out there.
 A practitioner who does not perform simple comparative testing has a 1 in 40 chance of prescribing the best TCM for a patient.
 What patient would approve of those odds?
 We found that the potency levels even among popular brands differ significantly.
 Comparative testing is easy: See Vital Signs page.

 …”It’s the most important thing they didn’t teach us at the university.” -L.Ac.

 “I had been prescribing the same popular brand of concentrated extracts for years and I figured that since the brand was highly advertised and such, I was ok.
 But I was needing to make some improvements in my practice.
-So, I did an experiment; First, I dissolved a dose of those pills in a teaspoon of water.
-I placed it in my mouth and focused for a moment on the experience: the taste and feel was like sawdust mixed with an indistinct dull flavor deep below.
-That’s it.
+So, I did an experiment: first, I dissolved a dose of those pills in a teaspoon of water.
+I placed it in my mouth and focused for a moment on the experience: an indistinct dull flavor deep below; that’s it.
 Since the formula only had 4 herbs; I felt that I should have been able to taste something more familiar and much stronger.
 Then I compared its taste to the taste of another brand.
 The other brand had an actual herbal taste.
 It was clearly stronger.
 I had to wonder if for years, in every practical and functional sense, I had been prescribing no more than placebo medicine.
 Excited at the potential, over time, I compared the more potent brand to 6 other brands and found one even stronger.
-I plan on contacting some of my past patients who had difficult issues and say, Good news, I think I’ve found something that will help them. -O.M.D. and one of this company’s seven founders.
+I plan on contacting some of my past patients who had difficult issues and tell them the good news: that I think I’ve found something that will help them. -O.M.D. and one of this company’s seven founders.